vigzel/vigzel.github.io/_posts/2021-05-12-jekyll-setup.markdown

 ```

 > Cons:
- - build action can last some time and build can fail
+ - build action can last some time (up to 20 minutes)
+ - build can fail (if it fails you'll get notified by email)

 ## Option 3

 Same as Option2, but instead of `Github Action`, local `.bat` file is used to build and publish.

 If build fails, it fails localy.
-Publish is fast because site is built localy, and after push to branch `gh-pages` github can just publish static site, it does't go through build process since I add `.nojekyll` in the root.
+Publish is fast because site is built localy, and after push to branch `gh-pages` github can just publish static site, it does't go through build process since I add `.nojekyll` in site root.

 ```bat